-Over the past six years, Robyn's articles have been published in the Albany Times Union, Newark Star-Ledger and have been sent out over the New York Times wire.
-She writes regularly for Nursing Spectrum and has contributed to the Philosophical Mom webzine and other publications.
+Over the years, Robyn's articles have been published in the Albany Times Union, Newark Star-Ledger and have been sent out over the New York Times wire.
+She wrote regularly for Nursing Spectrum and has contributed to the Philosophical Mom webzine and other publications.
 She has been interviewed on WAMC's The Round Table and the nationally syndicated radio program 51% and has read essays on both programs, as well as Martha Stewart Radio.

 Robyn's Letter to Al Pacino appears in the anthology Women's Letters: America from the Revolutionary War to the Present edited by Lisa Grunwald and Stephen J. Adler and published by Dial Press.
-Her essay Dissection was recently published in Stories of Illness and Healing: Women Write Their Bodies, edited by Sayantani DasGupta and Marsha Hurst and published by the Kent State University Press.
+Her essay Dissection was published in Stories of Illness and Healing: Women Write Their Bodies, edited by Sayantani DasGupta and Marsha Hurst and published by the Kent State University Press.